 What is Meat Meal in Dog Food?

-To better understand meat meal, it’s helpful to understand first how extruded kibble products work.
+To better understand meat meals, it’s helpful to understand first how extruded kibble products work.

 In other words, fresh meat is heavy, but mostly because it contains so much water.
 This is what allows the dog food company to place “fresh meat” as the first ingredient.

 However, once the kibble is extruded (cooked) and the moisture content is significantly reduced, the actual amount of meat left in the finished kibble is much less than you think.
-Keep in mind that a finished kibble is a dry product with very low moisture content.
+Remember that a finished kibble is a dry product with very low moisture content.